 With iCellate’s technique in combination with genetic sequencing we can not only detect cancer at an early stage, but also ultimately pinpoint the exact molecular defects driving each patient’s individual cancer, and follow the molecular development of the disease, almost in real time.

 In a typical clinical blood sample with 10 spiked tumor cells (MCF-7, HeLa or Sarcoma) among 10s of billions of normal blood cells, iCellate’s technique can identify 8,8 of those CTCs (88%).
 That is more than adequate to acquire a relevant sample to analyze the spreading cancer cells.

 1 10 ml blood draw

 Cancer is a broad range of diseases that results in accumulation of abnormal cells (i.e. a tumor).
 Cancer originates from a single abnormal cell that grows into a primary tumor from which individual cells can spread through the lymphatic system or the blood stream to distant parts of the body and form metastases.
 The cells that spread the disease to distant organs, where they form metastases, are the circulating tumor cells.

-Metastases are almost always associated with fatal disease.
+Metastases are often associated with a poor prognosis for patients diagnosed with cancer.
 Cancer cells migrate into the lymphatic and blood circulation systems co-opting them as a transportation vehicle to ultimately metastasize to other parts of the body.
 Once in the blood, the vast majority of the circulating tumor cells actually die from natural causes, but a few survive.
 A few of those also attach at distant organs where they may exit the circulation and migrate further into the distant organ site where they may settle down.
 A fateful few of those dispersed cells may in turn start to grow to found new tumors, metastases.
 Knowing the numbers and genetic properties of the spreading tumor cells is key to predicting which ones will survive, attach and migrate, and also grow into metastases at distant organs.